-- 42. (1) The Department must provide support to the National House so as to enable the National House to perform all the functions assigned to it, and such support- - (a) may include the provision of-

-- (i) infrastructure;

-- (ii) human resources as contemplated in section 37(1);

-- (iii) skills development programmes; and

-- (iv) administrative systems; and

-- (b) must include financial support.

-(2) For the purposes of subsection (1)(b), the National House must submit to the Director-General of the Department, before a date determined by the Director-General, annual estimates of expenditure for the next financial year.
+- 42. (1) The Department must provide support to the National House so as to enable the National House to perform all the functions assigned to it, and such support- - (a) may include the provision of- - (i) infrastructure; - (ii) human resources as contemplated in section 37(1); - (iii) skills development programmes; and - (iv) administrative systems; and - (b) must include financial support, which support is subject to the budget allocation of the Department. - (2) For the purposes of subsection (1)(b), the National House must submit to the Director-General of the Department, before a date determined by the Director-General, annual estimates of expenditure for the next financial year.